MosesEbere/mosesebere-github.io/content/project/multi-modal-human-swarm-interaction-using-vision-speech-multi-agent-llms/index.md

   preview_only: false
   caption: Multi-Agent LLM-based Swarm Robots
 ---
 **Project Overview:** Our team of two master’s students embarked on a groundbreaking project at the University of Zagreb, aimed at revolutionizing Human-Robot Interaction (HRI) by integrating computer vision, speech recognition, and multi-agent Large Language Models (LLMs).
-We developed a sophisticated system that interprets human gestures and verbal commands to dynamically control a swarm of robots, making interaction more intuitive and efficient.
+We developed a sophisticated system that interprets human gestures, text, and verbal commands to dynamically control a swarm of robots, making interaction more intuitive and efficient.

 **Innovative Contributions:**